Treating Osgood-Schlatter Disease

 Reducing Pain and Swelling

 If the pain and swelling really bother you, try icing your knee for 10 to 15 minutes a few times a day.
-Also, over-the-counter medicine may help reduce swelling.
+Also, over-the-counter medicine, such as ibuprofen, may help reduce swelling.
 Be sure to first ask your doctor what kind of medicine to take.
-Medicine that contains aspirin can cause complications if you have some other illnesses.
+Medicine that contains aspirin should not be given to teens or children.
 Your doctor can give you the details.

 Wearing a Knee Strap